 By Kyra Sundance

 CLICKER FUN – DOG TRICKS & GAMES USING POSITIVE REINFORCEMENT

 K9 Nose Work is the new up and coming dog sport.
 It basically teaches your dog to become a police drug dog but without the drugs.
 Instead you start by having your dog search for food and eventually for three different scents, birch, clove and anise.

-I am working on getting certified as a K9 Nose Work instructor, but it is a long process.
-In the meantime I am practicing with my own dogs and my private students.
-I have found many benefits to Nose Work.
-It gives your dog a job–let’s them use their nose for good instead of evil, builds confidence, teaches creative problem solving, helps your dog conquer their fears if they are afraid of moving things and helps build a great relationship between you and your dog.
+There are many benefits to K9 Nose Work.
+It gives your dog a job–let’s him use his nose for good instead of evil, builds confidence, teaches creative problem solving, helps your dog conquer his fears if he is afraid of moving things and helps build a great relationship between you and your dog.

 Until you can get to some Nose Work classes, start doing Find It.

 - Scatter a few treats on the ground and say FIND IT.
 Point to the treats if necessary.
 Repeat several times.

 - Once your dog understands FIND IT means there will be a treat on the ground, toss one treat on the ground, say FIND IT, and while he is looking for the first treat toss a second treat behind the dog.